Indians-Twins postponed because of a forecast of rain

 Players remained in the clubhouse well after the scheduled 1:10 p.m. first pitch on Saturday.
 Rain had just started to fall when the postponement was announced.

 The two teams are scheduled to play at 1:10 p.m.
 Central on Sunday.
+Cleveland will push Minnesota native Sam Hentges (1-1, 6.40 ERA) back a day to start Sunday’s game.
+The Twins will make a minor switch.

+Left-hander J.A.
+Happ (3-3, 6.09) will stay in his scheduled spot and start Sunday.
+Kenta Maeda, who was scheduled to start Saturday, will instead start the opener of a four-game road series against the Chicago White Sox on Monday.

+“We’re looking at the teams we’re playing,” Minnesota manager Rocco Baldelli said of the switch.
+“The Indians are a little more left-handed heavy.”